 Twickenham Gateway is one of the most exciting and complex development projects of this generation – a brand new station, 121 new homes and exciting new retail, all built over a live railway station in the heart of this south west London town.

-Tim Shaw, Head of Solum, said: “The opening of the new Twickenham station is the culmination of years of hard work and is the first step in our multi-million pound plans to transform the station, which will deliver new homes, a public plaza and shops.
+Tim Shaw, Head of Solum, said in 2020: “The opening of the new Twickenham station is the culmination of years of hard work and is the first step in our multi-million pound plans to transform the station, which will deliver new homes, a public plaza and shops.

 “We would like to thank passengers and residents once again for their patience as we have undertaken these critical improvement works which will radically transform journeys.”